What it is

 Software that’s been made by someone so that your computer, laptop, tablet or mobile phone doesn’t work as it’s supposed to.
 In some cases it also collects information or data saved on your device, and passes it on.

-It’s also known as viruses, worms, trojan horses, spyware, adware, scareware and crimeware.
+It’s also known as ransomware, viruses, worms, trojan horses, spyware, adware, scareware and crimeware.

 - Make sure your computer has a firewall and reputable anti-virus software.
 Without these, your computer has no defence to block infections.
 Learn how to protect your PC or Mac.